 More information on Sustainable Tompkins is available at http://sustainabletompkins.org/.

-Originally published in Media Relations: Sustainable Tompkins Honors Ithaca College's Finger Lakes Environmental Film Festival and Cinemapolis.
+Originally published in IC News: Sustainable Tompkins Honors Ithaca College's Finger Lakes Environmental Film Festival and Cinemapolis.